KevinVan720/slide_puzzle/README.md

 ## What's next for themed_puzzle 🛣️

 I want to make the game more enjoyable by adding more features like a timer or introducing different levels.
-We can also change the size of the puzzle (e.g. 3 by 4) or the size of the tiles (e.g. 2 by 1, 2 by 2 sized tile).
+We can also change the size of the tiles (e.g. 2 by 1, 2 by 2 sized tile) or adding obstacles to increase the difficulty.
 We can also create other similar games (like crossword or wordle) while reusing most of the code in this project.

 For the design side of things, I was thinking of adding a theme generator (or configurator) that lets people explore the theme they like the most.
 I also want to add more animations to make the game more realistic.
 For example, the tiles can tilt when you hover the mouse around them.